sofyacalvin/ECE3400-Group3/docs/labs/lab3.md

 #### DAC on VGA connectors

 + calculating resistor values
+Before beginning our lab, we had to prepare our VGA connector with the proper resistors to display on our screen.
+The connector contains 8 inputs: 3 corresponding to red, 3 to green, and 2 to blue.
+The VGA would determine how much of each color is being displayed based on the voltages of the corresponding bits, up to 1 volt.
+For example, if the display were to show all red, then the 3 bits corresponding to red would add up to 1 volt.
+Furthermore, we made our voltage values for each bit to be half of the next bit's.
+This meant that, in red for example, the smallest bit was valued at 0.143 volts, the next bit was valued at 0.286 volts, and the largest bit was 0.571 volts.
+These added together would add up to 1 volt, and allowed for varying amounts of color in between.

+To achieve this on our VGA, we used a voltage divider.
+Below is an example of the voltage divider used for the bits corresponding to red.
+Bits 7, 6, and 5 all modify red on the VGA connector.

 #### Drawing one box
 To draw one box, we first designated in our code the pixel color we wanted.